|

 expert by appointment to the sensible and open-minded.>

 I did not ask you how to care for a community tank.
-I strictly asked for
+I strictly asked

-advice about my Gourami.
+for advice about my Gourami.

 <These two things are related, and you can't separate them.
-To give an
+To

-and
+addiction treatment and

 urban development.
-There's an interconnection between things, and those
+There's an interconnection between things, and

-of us who know something about the subject try to explain that to those
+those of us who know something about the subject try to explain that to

-new problems.>
+problems and prevent new problems.>

 Obviously you have no customer service skills, because the way this was